Authorization policies

 Logic languages are well suited for authorization policies, because they can represent complex relations between elements (like roles, groups, hierarchies) concisely, and efficiently explore and combine multiple rules.

-Biscuit's language loads facts, data that can come from the token (example: user id), from the request (file name, read or write access, current date) or the application's internal databases (users, roles, rights).
-Then it validates those facts in two ways:
+Biscuit's language loads facts, data that can comes from the token (user id), from the request (file name, read or write access, current date) or the application's internal databases (users, roles, rights).

-Allow/deny policies can only be defined in the application, while checks can come from the application or the token.
-This is how token are attenuated: by adding more checks (ie more restrictions) to an existing token.
+Allow/deny policies can only be defined in the application, while checks can come from the application or the token: tokens can only add restrictions (through checks), while only the application can approve a token (by defining an allow policy).

 First code example